lyft/Hammer/README.md

 Make sure you are running your unit tests in a host application ([setup instructions](#setup)).
 To interact with a view, it must be visible on the screen and the application must have finished presenting.
 You can test this by adding a delay to your testing and verifying that your view is appearing on screen.

-- View is not in hirarchy / Unable to find view
+- View is not in hierarchy / Unable to find view

 Make sure the view you specified is in the same hierarchy as the view that was used to create the `EventGenerator`.
 If you used an accessibility identifier, check that it was spelled correctly.